MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/comparative/imperative/rest-db/quarkus/simple/active-record-pattern/README.md

-# Quarkus API Rest and Hibernate ORM with Panache
+# Quarkus API Rest and Hibernate ORM with Panache's Active Record Pattern

-This project is built using the [Quarkus Framework](https://quarkus.io/).

-The application exposes an API Rest, which uses [RESTEasy](https://resteasy.dev/) implementation of the JAX-RS specification, that is connected to MySQL database using *Panache*, a library similar to Spring Data JPA, simplifying the most common database operations.
+This application is built using the [Quarkus Framework](https://quarkus.io/), that exposes an API Rest, which uses [RESTEasy](https://resteasy.dev/) implementation of the JAX-RS specification, that is connected to MySQL database using the Panache's _Active Record Pattern_.

-Mention Panache has two difference implementations, the repository pattern and the active record pattern, in this example we use the active record pattern, this means that the entity contents all database operations.

-Martin Fowler describes it in an [article](https://www.martinfowler.com/eaaCatalog/activeRecord.html) as:

-> An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.

 ## Set Up ⚙